Home Articles Recycling vs. Landfill: The Environmental Consequences of Rubbish Disposal Choices

 Recycling, while undeniably beneficial, faces several significant challenges.
 One of the primary issues is contamination, as many recycling streams suffer from mixed materials that include non-recyclables, rendering them unsuitable for processing and increasing disposal costs.

-Inadequate recycling infrastructure in some regions hinders participation in recycling programs, making it easier for residents to engage in environmentally responsible practices.
+Inadequate recycling infrastructure in some regions hinders participation in recycling programs, making it harder for residents to engage in environmentally responsible practices.

 Moreover, consumer behaviour can be a hurdle, as awareness and motivation to recycle vary, impacting recycling rates.
 Additionally, global recycling markets are influenced by economic fluctuations, potentially affecting the viability of recycling programs during periods of low demand for recyclable materials.